-Updated: March 27, 2:40 p.m.
+Updated: May 22, 2:40 p.m.

-We're working closely with ASHA staff, who continue to closely monitor evolving information about the coronavirus/COVID-19 from the Centers for Disease Control and Prevention (CDC), the World Health Organization, local and national government statements, the U.S. State Department, our travel agency and hotel partners, and other trusted agencies providing specific information on the virus and related risks or travel guidelines.
+National NSSLHA’s priority is the safety and well-being of NSSLHA members, students, volunteers, and staff.
+We're working closely with ASHA to closely monitor information about the coronavirus/COVID-19 from the Centers for Disease Control and Prevention (CDC), the World Health Organization, local and national government statements, the U.S. State Department, and other trusted agencies providing specific information on the virus and related risks.

-Based on Maryland Governor Larry Hogan’s series of bold steps designed to contain the spread of the virus in the state of Maryland, THE ASHA/NSSLHA NATIONAL OFFICE IS MOVING TO AN ALL REMOTE MODEL OF OPERATION THROUGH APRIL 24.
+Based on Maryland Governor Larry Hogan’s series of bold steps designed to contain the spread of the virus in the state of Maryland, THE ASHA/NSSLHA NATIONAL OFFICE IS MOVING TO AN ALL REMOTE MODEL OF OPERATION THROUGH MID-JUNE.
 Staff will continue to carry out duties and responsibilities from home, to the fullest extent possible.
 By practicing social distancing, we can all help to “flatten the curve” and mitigate the spread of the virus.
 Members should continue to contact the Action Center (800-498-2071 or firstname.lastname@example.org) and other staff as you normally would, for routine questions around certification, dues renewal, membership issues, etc. Please stay tuned via this updates page for the latest updates from National NSSLHA—the situation is fluid, and policies may change.